yj87/LostNFoundSystem/README.md

-# Lost and Found System - GitHub README

-Here's a concise README.md file for your GitHub repository.

----

 # 🗂️ Lost and Found System

 A web-based Lost and Found Management System developed for Universiti Teknologi Malaysia (UTM) to streamline the process of reporting lost items, managing found items, and processing claims.